ihsaan-ullah/checklist/CompetitionBundles/ChecklistAssistant/pages/overview.md

 - **checklist filled with best effort**.

 ### ⬇️ [Download Sample Paper Submission](https://www.codabench.org/datasets/download/6fc884ae-1878-4fcf-8d60-361d8fbec1c4/)
 *If your computer unzips this submission automatically, re-zip it before submitting it in the "My Submissions" tab.
-To view the results, click "My Submission" tab, click eye icon in front of your submission.
-To prepare your own submission, see the Instructions tab.
+To view the results, click "My Submission" tab, click eye icon <i class="icon grey eye eye-icon"></i> in front of your submission.
+To prepare your own submission, see the Instructions tab.*